MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/deploy.md

 ## Step 1: Download the deployment package

 > [!IMPORTANT]
-> If you are a commercial version user, you can skip this step and use the AppSource option instead to install the app and Power BI dashboard.
-However, the deployment package also contains the sample data that you might need to import the data later.
+> If you are a commercial version user, you can use the AppSource option instead to install the app and Power BI dashboard.
+You still need to download the deployment package to use the configuration and sample data.

 Download the latest deployment package (.zip) from <https://aka.ms/rer-solution>.